 In some cases, you may want to invest in residential real estate.
 Before you make your decision, you may want to understand more about this type of investment and consider some pros and cons.

 A residential real estate property is a residence or complex with one to four units.
 Residential properties include:

 - Individual mobile homes

 Tenant turnover decreases when marketing is aimed at longer-term renters, reducing stress for landlords.
-In many cases, a long-term renter tends to be more likely to treat a rental like their own home, which means they may take better care of the property and maintain it.
-Long-term renters also provide real estate investors a steady stream of income.
+In many cases, a long-term renter is more likely to treat a rental like their own home, which means they may take better care of the property and maintain it.
+Long-term renters could also provide real estate investors with a more predictable stream of income.